Overview of Geriatric Care

 • Day care facilities: These facilities provide medical, rehabilitative, cognitive, and social services several hours a day for several days a week.

-• Hospitals: Only seriously ill older patients should be hospitalized.
+• Hospitals: Older patients should be hospitalized only if they are seriously ill.
 Hospitalization itself poses risks to older patients because of confinement, immobility, diagnostic testing, and exposure to infectious organisms.
 Some hospitals have developed programs that provide hospital-level services in the home environment.
-These programs are particularly useful for patients that require long-term therapies that need to be administered by licensed nurses and may reduce risk of hospital-acquired conditions, such as delirium and some infections.
+These programs are particularly useful for patients who require long-term therapies that need to be administered by licensed nurses and may reduce risk of hospital-acquired conditions, such as delirium and some infections.

-• Long-term care hospitals: These facilities provide extended hospital-level recovery and rehabilitative care to patients with severe injuries and clinically complex conditions (eg, severe stroke, severe trauma, multiple acute and chronic problems).
+• Long-term acute care hospitals: These facilities provide extended hospital-level recovery and rehabilitative care to patients with severe injuries and clinically complex conditions (eg, severe stroke, severe trauma, multiple acute and chronic problems (8).
 These facilities are for patients who are expected to improve and return home but who need a longer period of time.
+Long-term survival is possible after prolonged mechanical ventilation (9).

 • Hospice: Hospices provide care for the dying.
 The goal is to alleviate symptoms and keep people comfortable rather than to cure a disorder.
 Hospice care can be provided in the home, a nursing home, or an inpatient facility.